mcdonagh/QoL-Utilities/README.md

 <h2 id='config'>Configuration</h2>

 All configuration is available on a **per account** or **per character** basis.
+Turning *per character* settings on or off is only possible through the in-game configuration window.
 Most configuration options present in the in-game configuration window are also available through slash commands.
 > Use the command **\/qol** to quickly open the in-game configuration window.

-Turning *per character* settings on or off is only possible through the in-game configuration window.
 When using *per character* settings, Slash Commands only affect the current character's settings.
 See the feature's details for more information on the corresponding slash commands.

 ### Enabling Individual Features
-Each feature is able to be enabled/disabled individually via the in-game configuration window.
+Individual features are enabled/disabled via the in-game configuration window.
 All features are **disabled** by default to avoid potential conflicts with other addons.

 Feature enabling ***is*** affected by the **per character** setting.
 > *Say you wanted Volume Cycler enabled on only one character and not others.*
-> *On the character you wanted it enabled, you would make sure the setting \"Use character specific settings.\" is checked.*
+> *On the character you wanted it enabled, you would make sure the setting \"USE CHARACTER SPECIFIC SETTINGS\" is checked.*
-> *Then you would scroll down to Volume Cycler and make sure the setting \"Feature enabled.\" is checked.*
+> *Then you would scroll down to Volume Cycler and make sure the setting \"Feature enabled\" is checked.*

 ### Feature Specific Configuration
 > ***Features not mentioned in this section have no additional configuration associated with them***

 **[Auto Confirm's](#ac)** in-game configuration consists of four checkboxes.
-The first is to toggle on/off the report that is shown at player logon and on reload.
+One to toggle on/off the report that is shown at player logon and on reload.
-The other three are to toggle on/off the ability to automatically confirm equipping different items.
+And three to toggle on/off the ability to automatically confirm equipping different items.
 One for Refundable items, one for Tradeable items, and one for "Bind on Equip" items.

 **[Quiet Mode's](#qm)** in-game configuration consists of three checkboxes.
-The first is to toggle on/off the report that is shown at player logon and on reload.
+One to toggle on/off the report that is shown at player logon and on reload.
-The other two are to toggle on/off the ability to automatically decline certain requests.
+And two to toggle on/off the ability to automatically decline certain requests.
 One for decling Party Invites, and one for declining Duel Requests.

 **[Summoning Mounts & Battle Pets'](#smn)** in-game configuration consists of three checkboxes.
-The first is to toggle on/off the report that is shown at player logon and on reload.
+One to toggle on/off the report that is shown at player logon and on reload.
-The other two are to toggle on/off the restriction of summoning to favorited summons.
+And two to toggle on/off the *favorite* restriction for different summons.
 One for mounts, and one for battle pets.

 **[Volume Cycler's](#vc)** in-game configuration consists of a single input field.